Backpacking Maroon Bells Four Pass Loop on Labor Day weekend was a blast! Check our gear recommendations and tips to enjoy this popular trail.

 Land of the free.
 My adopted country.
 I’ve driven hundreds of miles of its roads.
 I’ve hiked hundreds of miles of its trails.
-I’ve been to 50+ countries and I don’t hesitate to say that the US is the most beautiful country I’ve been to.
+I’ve been to 50+ countries and I don’t hesitate to say that The United States is the most beautiful country I’ve been to.
 It has deserts, icebergs, glaciers, tropical forests, mountains, beaches, ancient civilizations, volcanoes… travel this vast country enough and it’ll spoil you for the rest.

 There are a lot of things that this country does wrong, but the great thing it’s done right is the creation of public lands.
 Lands set aside for the enjoyment and recreation of everyone: national parks, national monuments, national forests, etc.

 Because of its size, the combination of flying and car rental